nathro/AutoTransform/README.md

 Scheduled runs are invoked using `autotransform schedule <path_to_schedule_file>`.
 If you use Github, you can see an example workflow at `data/workflows/autotransform_scheduler.yml` that shows how to use Github actions for automating scheduled runs.
 If you do not use Github, you can set up a cron job on your organization's infrastructure to invoke the script on a schedule.
 Additionally, the `--time=<int>` option can be used to override the current timestamp when calculating hour/day.
 Using this may be useful if there is potential delay in your automation infrastructure.

+As a note, if using GithubActions, the github_token used must have admin access to the repo to trigger further github actions.

 # **Upcoming Milestones**

 ## **Milestone 1 - Beta 0.2.0 - ETA 5/29/2022**